lagunoff/typescript-invertible-router/docs/index.md

 concat<That extends Parser<any, any, any>>(that: That): Parser<O & That["_O"], I & That["_I"], Extra & That["_Extra"]>;
 ```

 Join two parsers together.
+Underlying types will be combined through
-Result will be merged
+intersection.
+That is fields will be merged

 ```ts
 const blog = r.path('/blog').params({ page: r.nat.withDefault(1) });